maliput/maliput_documentation/docs/developer_guidelines.rst

 How to release?
 ---------------

-There are different steps to follow based on the type of release you are willing to do.
+There are different steps to follow based on the type of release you want to create.
 Please make sure to define it before proceeding with the instructions below.
 Also, be mindful about the stable versions of your dependencies.

 Make a new named ``maliput`` workspace release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* Choose a name for the release.
+Choose a name that is next in the alphabet relative to the previous named release.
 * Collect all packages' versions to be part of the release.
 * Build and test the workspace with all packages pointing to their versions.
 * Create a new ``maliput_<name>.repos`` file in `repos_index <https://github.com/ToyotaResearchInstitute/repos_index>`_